No results were found...

 Key takeaway: People’s inboxes are full of Black Friday offers.
 Sending an email the following week can help you stand out and make last-minute sales.

 By now you should be feeling inspired to create your own Black Friday emails.
 We also have plenty of Black Friday and holiday email templates you can use to get started quickly.
-Here are some final tips and best practices to help you create a super-effective campaign.
+Here are 7 final tips and best practices to help you create a super-effective campaign.

 1. Nail your subject line